aki-008/portfolio-website/README.md

 - [Vercel Analytics](https://vercel.com/analytics) - Privacy-friendly analytics

 ## 📝 License
+Thanks to @crizmo , for making the original site, I'm just resuing it.
 This project is based on a template originally created by [Bartosz Jarocki](https://github.com/BartoszJarocki) under the MIT License.

 See the [LICENSE](LICENSE) file for more details.